iem-projects/pd-acre/ds/acre_ds.rst

 The default filename is the domain name (without preceding /).

-Note: send/receive names should not contain special characters, except the "/" for forming a OSC associated name, legal in for OSC address, for future extension.
+Note: send/receive names should not contain special characters and the "/" as separator for forming a OSC associated name and should be also legal in  OSC address names, needed for future extension as OSC connection.

 objects:
 --------